Meldanen/kcl/robotics/final/README.md

 1. Launch Slicer 4.8.1
 2. Go to your favourite IGTLink extension (SlicerIGT in this case)
 3. Create a connection with Slicer as the server on port 18944
+4. Check that the current status is is set to "WAIT"
 ### ROS Part
 1. Start the VM (if using one.
 I run this on Ubuntu, so it was not required) with the ap-propriate configuration for two-way communication
 2. Launch the bridge file of the ros_igtl_bridge
 3. Choose to run as client
-4. Set IP to the appropriate IP found by writing “ifconfig” in your terminal
+4. Set IP to the appropriate IP found by writing “ifconfig” in your terminal.
+The IP is expected to be set in the bridge.launch file but you can comment this part out if you want to change it everytime
-5. Set port to 18944
+5. Set port to 18944.
+The IP is expected to be set in the bridge.launch file but you can comment this part out if you want to change it everytime
+6. If you check Slicer, the status should have changed to "ON"

 A connection should be now established.